UCLALibrary/research-tips/_tutorials/2020-06-05-writing-strategies-conclusion-paragraphs.markdown

 # TITLE
 # Enter the title of the resource in quotes.
 #
-title:  "Writing Strategies"
+title:  "Writing Conclusion Paragraphs"
 #
 # DESCRIPTION
 # Enter a short description of the resource in quotes.
 This description will appear on the list page as a preview, but not on the tutorial/workshop itself.
 #
-description: "Students from the UCLA Undergraduate Writing Center give their top writing tips!"
+description: "Need to finish off that essay?
+Learn top tips on conclusion paragraphs from the UCLA Undergraduate Writing Center!"
 #
 # PUBLICATION DATE
 # Enter the date that the resource was published.